djacu/mkversions/README.md

 `package` and `versions`:

 - `package` MUST be a path or function compatible with `callPackage`.
-- `versions` MUST be a path to a JSON or Nix file, attribute set, or expression evaluating to an attribute set, mapping versions to _version attribute sets_ defining options specific to each version.
+- `versions` MUST be a path to a JSON or Nix file, attribute set, or expression evaluating to an attribute set, mapping version names to _version attribute sets_ defining options specific to each version.
+  These version names SHOULD be the canonical ones (i.e. hello-2.12.1 would have `2.12.1` as the version name, _not_ `v2.12.1`, `2_12_1`, or something else).

 Note that `versions` SHOULD be either a Nix or JSON file and SHOULD NOT be defined inline to the file in which mkVersions is used.